HttpAnimation/SchoolOS/README.md

 # SchoolOS
-A School Os
-A How to install
+# How to install
-A Download All files in this github
+# Download All files in this github
-A Then Unzip
+# Then Unzip
-A Open SchoolOS/Content/SchoolOS.html
+# Open SchoolOS/Content/SchoolOS.html
-A And then your done
+# And then your done